On the Capacity of Erasure-prone Quantum Storage with Erasure-prone Entanglement Assistance: Results

 \item Extreme point $(\lambda_0, \lambda_B) = \left(2K\left(1- \frac{N_B}{2K_B}\right), \frac{N-2K}{N_B}+\frac{K}{K_B} \right)$: The classical and quantum codes in this case again involve rather interesting alignment structure.
 Figure \ref{fig:flowchart} illustrates the structure via a small example, which is presented again in Section \ref{ex:very2} from a more conceptual, and therefore more generalizable perspective, albeit for larger field sizes.

 \item Consider $N_B = K_B = 1$, so EA is not erasure-prone.
 The above two extreme points reduce to $(\lambda_0, \lambda_B) = (K/2, K/2)$ and $(\lambda_0, \lambda_B) = (K, N-K)$; space sharing of these two rate tuples achieves the blue line in Figure \ref{fig:2} (see Appendix \ref{app:convex}).
-This resolves an open problem in \cite{Grassl_Huber_Winter}, which left the achievability of the blue line segment open, while providing a proof that it represents a valid converse bound.
+This resolves an open problem\footnote{{ Remarkably, the same space-sharing argument also proves the tightness of the entropic quantum Singleton bounds, which was left open in \cite{Mani_Winter} and \cite{Prasad_Grassl}, for settings that include both classical and quantum messages \cite{Mani_Winter} or only classical messages \cite{Prasad_Grassl}, respectively.}} in \cite{Grassl_Huber_Winter}, which left the achievability of the blue line segment open, while providing a proof that it represents a valid converse bound.
 Evidently, our inner bound for $\mathcal{C}_Q$ is indeed optimal when $N_B = K_B = 1$, lending support to our conjecture that our inner bound is \emph{always} optimal in Case $3$.

 \end{enumerate} \end{enumerate}